-Now, this is just a quick snapshot of all the stats and if you need more, check out this article I did.
-Anyhow, you can see that people choose search when they need a solution.
+You can see that people choose to search when they need a solution.
 Because of this fact, SEO is essential for success.

 While there are many technical aspects to SEO, none of them are a “set it and forget it” type task.
 Instead, good SEO takes into account both technical and non-technical tactics of digital marketing and helps align them around the searcher’s intent.
 When done well, a site will not only rank but drive relevant traffic.

-In 2013 Google re-engineered their algorithm in order to place more emphasis on user-intent.
+In 2013 Google re-engineered its algorithm in order to place more emphasis on user intent.
 Instead of relying predominantly on keywords, Google was looking at the meaning behind the term or question a user was using.
 Needless to say, this shook up the ranking quite a bit.

-In order to rank for a term, your site page had to match the users intent.
-This means the search result needed to meet the searcher's expectation.
+In order to rank for a term, your site page had to match the user’s intent.
+This means the search result needed to meet the searcher’s expectations.
 In my opinion, this was a great move.
-Just think about anytime you search something, clicked a link and the page you landed on had nothing of value.
+Just think about any time you search for something, clicked a link, and the page you landed on had nothing of value.
 This is what Google is trying to fix.

 Now, if your search listing has a compelling title as well as an action-oriented call-to-action and the other choices do not, your chance of getting clicked is much greater.
 This is one simple example of how SEO can help you engage new visitors.
 But it doesn’t stop there.
 Once the viewer lands on your site page, Google is still paying attention to the user’s actions.
 If they bounce and choose another site, you will be seen as less relevant.